juju/juju-gui-charm/Operation.md

 ## How it works ##

 The Juju GUI is a client-side, JavaScript application that runs inside a web browser.
-The browser connects to a single server deployed by the charm.
+The browser connects to a custom-made server deployed by the charm.

 ## Server ##

-The server directly serves static files to the browser, including images, HTML, CSS and JavaScript files via an HTTPS connection.
+The server directly serves static files to the browser, including images, HTML, CSS and JavaScript files via an HTTPS connection to port
+443. HTTP connections to the 80 port are redirected to the former one.
+All other URLs serve the common `index.html` file.

-It also acts as a proxy between the browser and the Juju installation that performs the actual deployment work.
-Both browser-server and server-Juju connections are bidirectional via the WebSocket protocol, allowing changes in the Juju installation to be propagated and shown immediately by the browser.
+It also acts as a proxy between the browser and the Juju API server that performs the actual orchestration work.
+Both browser-server and server- Juju connections are bidirectional, using the WebSocket protocol on the same port as the HTTPS connection, allowing changes in the Juju environment to be propagated and shown immediately by the browser.

+[*** PACKAGE DOCSTRING STARTS HERE ***]

 The GUI server is a custom-made application based on the [Tornado](http://www.tornadoweb.org/) framework.

-It directly serves static files to the browser, including images, HTML, CSS and JavaScript files via an HTTPS connection.
+It directly serves static files to the browser, including images, HTML, CSS and JavaScript files via an HTTPS connection to port
+443. HTTP connections to the 80 port are redirected to the former one.
+All other URLs serve the common `index.html` file.

-It also acts as a proxy between the browser and the Juju installation that performs the actual deployment work.
-Both browser-server and server-Juju connections are bidirectional via the WebSocket protocol, allowing changes in the Juju installation to be propagated and shown immediately by the browser.
+It also acts as a proxy between the browser and the Juju API server that performs the actual orchestration work.
+Both browser-server and server- Juju connections are bidirectional, using the WebSocket protocol on the same port as the HTTPS connection, allowing changes in the Juju environment to be propagated and shown immediately by the browser.